-- 9-8 These essays offer a persuasive analysis of Lee's use of literary devices to develop the complex relationship of the father and son.
-The essays offer a range of interpretations; they provide convincing readings of both the complex relationship and Lee's use of literary devices.
+- 9-8 These essays offer a persuasive analysis of Sidney's use of poetic devices to convey the speaker's complex attitude toward desire.
+The essays offer a range of interpretations; they provide convincing readings of both the complex attitude and Sidney's use of poetic devices.
 They demonstrate consistent and effective control over the elements of composition in language appropriate to the analysis of poetry.
-Textual references are apt and specific.
-Though they may not be error-free, these essays are perceptive in their analysis and demonstrate writing that is clear and sophisticated, and in the case of a score of 9, especially persuasive. - 7-6 These essays offer a reasonable analysis of Lee's use of literary devices to develop the complex relationship of the father and son.
-The essays are less thorough or less precise in their discussion of the relationship and Lee's use of literary devices, and their analysis of the relationship of the father and son is less convincing.
+Their textual references are apt and specific.
+Though they may not be error-free, these essays are perceptive in their analysis and demonstrate writing that is clear and sophisticated, and in the case of a score of 9, especially persuasive. - 7-6 These essays offer a reasonable analysis of Sidney's use of poetic devices to convey the speaker's complex attitude toward desire.
+The essays are less thorough or less precise in their discussion of the attitude toward desire and of Sidney's use of poetic devices, and their analysis of the relationship between the two is less thorough or convincing.
 These essays demonstrate the student's ability to express ideas clearly, making references to the text, although they do not exhibit the same level of effective writing as the 9-8 responses.
-Essays scored a 7 present better developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading of Lee's use of literary devices to develop the relationship of the father and son but tend to be superficial in their analysis of the relationship.
+Essays scored a 7 present better developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading of Sidney's use of poetic devices to convey the speaker's attitude toward desire but tend to be superficial in their analysis of the attitude and of the devices.
 They often rely on paraphrase, which may contain some analysis, implicit or explicit.
-Their analysis of the relationship of the father and son or of Lee's use of literary devices may be vague, formulaic, or minimally supported by references to the text.
+Their analysis of the speaker's attitude or of Sidney's use of devices may be vague, formulaic, or minimally supported by references to the text.
 There may be minor misinterpretations of the poem.
 These essays demonstrate some control of language, but the writing may be marred by surface errors.
 These essays are not as well conceived, organized, or developed as 7-6 essays. - 4-3 These lower-half essays fail to offer an adequate analysis of the poem.
-The analysis may be partial, unconvincing, or irrelevant, or it may ignore the complexity of the relationship of the father and son or Lee's use of literary devices.
+The analysis may be partial, unconvincing, or irrelevant, or it may ignore the complexity of the speaker's attitude toward desire or Sidney's use of devices.
 Evidence from the poem may be slight or misconstrued, or the essays may rely on paraphrase only.
 The writing often demonstrates a lack of control over the conventions of composition: inadequate development of ideas, accumulation of errors, or a focus that is unclear, inconsistent, or repetitive.
 Essays scored a 3 may contain significant misreading and/or demonstrate inept writing. - 2-1 These essays compound the weaknesses of those in the 4-3 range.
 Although some attempt has been made to respond to the prompt, the student's assertions are presented with little clarity, organization, or support from the poem.
 These essays may contain serious errors in grammar and mechanics.
 They may offer a complete misreading or be unacceptably brief.
-Essays scored a 1 contain little coherent discussion of the poem. - 0 These essays do no more than make a reference to the task. - These essays are either left blank or are completely off topic.
+Essays scored a 1 contain little coherent discussion of the poem. - 0 These essays are completely off topic or inadequate; there may be some mark, or a drawing, or a brief reference to the task. - These essays are entirely blank.